LibertyDSNP/spec/pages/DSNP/Announcements.md

----
-menu: DSNP
-name: Announcements
-route: /DSNP/Announcements
----

 # Announcements Overview

 Announcements are content or reference to content that communicate new user activity to the rest of the network.
-Announcements are associated with an [Identifier](/DSNP/Identifiers) which can be validated as creator of the announcement.
+Announcements are associated with an [Identifier](Identifiers.md) which can be validated as creator of the announcement.
-Depending on the implementation Announcements may be published directly to the network, included in [Batch Publication Files](/DSNP/BatchPublications), or some combination of those two.
+Depending on the implementation Announcements may be published directly to the network, included in [Batch Publication Files](BatchPublications.md), or some combination of those two.

 ## Announcement Validation

 There is no guarantee that, at time of creation, a given announcement will be from the `fromId` claimed in the announcement.
 The reader MUST perform a validation of the announcement at read time to ensure authenticity.
-Implementations MUST provide a way to validate what [signatures](/DSNP/Signatures) are associated with a given [identifier](/DSNP/Identifiers).
+Implementations MUST provide a way to validate what [signatures](Signatures.md) are associated with a given [identifier](Identifiers.md).

 ## Announcement Types